 By being aware of who is able to see the information posted on a site, individuals can tailor their content to achieve their goals for that site.
 For example, a purely private profile may be best restricted with the highest privacy settings, while a business profile might benefit from being publicly discoverable and accessible.
 Different settings may also be used to create different views for various categories of contacts, for example by having stricter privacy settings for photographs in comparison to notes or comments.

 Confidentiality will always be a key issue for all communications, particularly online.
 Information posted online is extremely difficult to remove, and may be accessible for a considerable period even after deleted.
 Great care should be taken to avoid posting any confidential or sensitive information through social media.

 In addition to different privacy and profile controls, each platform will have its own set of terms and conditions.
-Whilst these are often lengthy and complicated where social media is being used in a professional setting it is important to ensure that those using social media have read and understood the key terms and conditions of each site being used, in particular around privacy and data ownership.
-These terms may also contain, for example, certain conditions relating to promotion of services and interactions with other members of a site.
+These are often lengthy, complicated and difficult to find.
+Yet where social media is being used in a professional setting, it is important to ensure that those using social media have read and understood the key terms and conditions of each site being used, in particular around privacy and data ownership.
+These terms may contain, for example, certain conditions relating to promotion of services and interactions with other members of a site.
 They may also provide for rights of ownership or reuse of information and content by the owners of platform.

 Personal and physical security should also be considered.
 Revealing a significant amount of personal information may allow clients to identify a home address and to make contact with you there, and posting information on holiday plans, if a sole principal, could indicate when an office was being left unattended for a week.